 Connect also equates to centralization.
 The software provides a centralized method for version control of forms across facilities and creates a centralized location where all documents come in from the same direction, are tracked and are filed with the right patient, automatically.

 The Future: Continuing to Pioneer in Healthcare

-With the successful demo and subsequent launch of FormFast Connect three months after HIMSS, FormFast not only strengthened its relationships with its existing care providers but began gaining traction in the Salesforce ecosystem.
+With the successful demo and subsequent launch of their product three months after HIMSS, Interlace not only strengthened its relationships with its existing care providers but began gaining traction in the Salesforce ecosystem.

-FormFast has since pioneered with the Health Cloud Go-to-Market team, a Lightning-focused integration for large hospital networks on Health Cloud.
-With FormFast Connect filling some of Salesforce’s whitespace, it is now time to grow.
+Interlace has since pioneered with the Health Cloud Go-to-Market team, a Lightning-focused integration for large hospital networks on Health Cloud.
+With their product filling some of Salesforce’s whitespace, now is the time for Interlace to grow.
 As Health Cloud’s features expand, there is a tremendous opportunity to solve and simply some of the most complicated parts of healthcare.